 Tip: If choosing either option you are looking at “paying back” or paying upfront $4,000 to $10,000.
 We suggest you go with the best value, not just the lowest price.

-The factors in regards of time you’ll have to dedicate to your CDL isn’t a matter of paid versus private.
-The duration is contingent on your choice in license class, desired endorsements, whether you’re a full-time or part-time student, and class and driving hours.
+The amount of time you’ll have to dedicate to your CDL isn’t a matter of paid versus private.
+The duration is contingent on your choice of license class, desired endorsements, whether you’re a full-time or part-time student, and class and driving hours.

-The requirements for each state is also different, so without knowledge of some pretty important factors, we’ll take the word of most CDL instructors who say anywhere from 3 to 8 weeks.
+The requirements of each state are also different, so we’ll take the word of most CDL instructors who say your training will take anywhere from 3 to 8 weeks.